Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 done over the past few years.
 There has been a huge leap forward since I first took up this issue, along with others, after young Stefan Pakeerah, from Leicester, was stabbed to death in a park in Leicester in circumstances similar to those found

-to the age limit for those playing the game.
+tiny-reference to the age limit for those playing the game.
 Through various campaigns involving people on all sides, we increased the 18 certificate sign from about the size of a 1p piece to probably the size of a 10p or, possibly, 50p piece.
-Actually, we have

-always said that, as with cigarette packets, splashed across the front of a violent video game should be the fact that it has adult content-and good luck to over-18s who wish to buy it!
-That would bring the fact to the attention of retailers who
+Actually, we have always said that, as with cigarette packets, splashed across the front of a violent video game should be the fact that it has adult content-and good luck to over-18s who wish to buy it!
+That would bring the fact to the attention

 I was interested to hear the statistics put forward by the hon.
 Member for Wantage on the number of stores that have been prosecuted.
 I have been after those statistics for some time.
 They are good news.
 The last time some